ualib/agda-algebras/algebras.lagda.rst

       Therefore, :math:`A_{n+1} ⊆ \mathsf{Sg}^𝑨(A_0)`, as desired. ☐

 ..
-The argument in the proof of :numref:`Theorem %s <thm 1.14>` is of a type that one encounters frequently throughout algebra.
+The argument in the proof of :numref:`Obs <obs 6>` is of a type that one encounters frequently throughout algebra.
 It has two parts.

 ..   #.
 Some set :math:`Y` is shown to be a subuniverse of 𝑨 that contains :math:`A_0`.